Skip to main content

 • Generic ideas miss the small details that make gifts memorable

-The result is a cycle of stress, guessing, and gifts that don't quite land — despite genuine effort.
+The result is a cycle of stress, guessing, and gifts that don't quite land, despite genuine effort.

-How the preference loop works
+How the method works

 1

-Build a preference profile over time
+Start with a real preference profile

 2